-ings having more than four class, study, or recitation rooms of ordinary size on any floor, the first floor shall be of fireproof construction, except that floor panels and non-bearing partitions may be of protected construction.
+Order 5603.
+First Floor Fireproof.
+In all two-story buildings having more than four class, study, or recitation rooms of ordinary size on any floor, the first floor shall be of fireproof construction, except that floor panels and non-bearing partions may be of protected construction.
 See Orders 5100-A and 5100-B. In all other two-story buildings the basement ceiling shall be of semi-fireproof construction or better.

 Order 5604.
 Subdivisions and Fire Stops.
-Every building cf this classification which is built in connection with a building of a lower grade of construction, shall be separated from such other building by standard fire walls, and all communicating openings shall be protected by standard fire doors.
+Every building of this classification which is built in connection with a building of a lower grade of construction, shall be separated from such other building by standard fire walls, and all communicating openings shall be protected by standard fire doors.
 If such openings are used as a means of egress, they shall be kept normally open during the occupancy of the building.